nowol/NoWoL.TestingUtilities/readme.md

         if (CanHandle(type))
         {
-            return new TestClass("Text", CreatorHelpers.CreateItemFromType(typeof(IMyInterface))); // interfaces will be handled by the Moq object creator
+            return new TestClass("Text", CreatorHelpers.CreateItemFromType(typeof(IMyInterface), objectCreators)); // interfaces will be handled by the Moq object creator
         }

         throw new NotSupportedException("Expecting a List<> type however received " + type.FullName);